charan-datascientist/Linear-Regression/README.md

 In our approach, we have followed the below steps to build the model and then testing the model.
 1) Read The Data
 2) Exploratory Data Analysis
-	    Understanding the structure of the data
+	   a) Understanding the structure of the data
-	    Univariate Analysis (Dependent Variable --MPG)
+	   b) Univariate Analysis (Dependent Variable --MPG)
-	    Bivariate Analysis (Dependent vs Each independent Variable) Objective Bivariate Analysis (Correlation...)
+	   c) Bivariate Analysis (Dependent vs Each independent Variable)
+	   d) Objective Bivariate Analysis (Correlation...)
 3) Data Pre Processing
-	    Scaling
+	   a) Scaling
-	    Imputation
+	   b) Imputation
-	    Encoding (Categorical to factors)
+	   c) Encoding (Categorical to factors)
 4) Splitting the data into training and test sets
 5) First Cut Model
 6) Test Assumptions (If the model doesn't pass the LINE assumptions, then perform the relative remidiations and build the model and test again)
 7) Data Transformations (Other Technics aswell)
 8) Univariate & Bivariate repeat
 9) Splitting the data into training and test sets 10)Second Cut Model
 11)Test Assumptions
 12)Multicollinearity, Influential Points